 Some terms explained:

-- Chronic means ongoing (persistent or long-term).
+- Chronic means ongoing, persistent and long-term.
 It does not mean severe as some people think.
 You can have a mild chronic disease.
 Many people have mild CKD.

 - Renal means relating to the kidney.

-- Acute renal failure means that the function of the kidneys is rapidly affected - over hours or days.
-For example, the kidneys may go into acute renal failure if you have a serious blood infection which can affect the kidneys.
+- Acute kidney injury (AKI) - used to be called acute renal failure.
+It means that the function of the kidneys is rapidly affected - over hours or days.
+For example, the kidneys may go into AKI if you have a serious blood infection which can affect the kidneys.
 This is in contrast to CKD where the decline in function of the kidneys is very gradual - over months or years.
-Acute renal failure is not dealt with further in this article.
+See separate leaflet called Acute Kidney Injury.

-A simple blood test can estimate the volume of blood that is filtered by the glomeruli in your kidneys over a given period of time.
+A simple blood test can estimate the volume of blood that is filtered by the tiny filters (glomeruli) in your kidneys over a given period of time.
 This test is called the estimated glomerular filtration rate (eGFR).
-A normal eGFR is 90 ml/min/1.73 m or more.
-If some of the glomeruli (the tiny filters in the kidneys) do not filter as much as normal, then the kidney is said to have reduced or impaired kidney function.
+A normal eGFR is 90 ml/minute/1.73 m or more.
+If some of the glomeruli do not filter as much as normal, then the kidney is said to have reduced or impaired kidney function.

 The eGFR test involves a blood test which measures a chemical called creatinine.
 Creatinine is a breakdown product of muscle.
 Creatinine is normally cleared from the blood by the kidneys.
 If your kidneys are not working so well and the glomeruli are not filtering as much blood as normal, the level of creatinine in the blood goes up.

 The eGFR is calculated from your age, sex and blood creatinine level.
 An adjustment to the calculation is needed for people with African-Caribbean origin.

 CKD is diagnosed by the eGFR and other factors, and is divided into five stages: